ric-sar/latex_cheat_sheet/README.md

    }
 }
 ```
-When the main file has been finished we can start writing the supplementary file (which can be an appendix, a summary or whatever).
+When our main article file has been finished with all the references we can start writing the supplementary standalone file (which can be an appendix, a summary or whatever).

-In the standalone file (i.e., our ```supplementary.tex```), which is the one that uses all the references and citations from the main document, add and edit the following code which acts like a bridge with the source file:
+This standalone file (i.e., our ```supplementary.tex```) uses references from the main document (i.e., ```main.tex```), to allow Overleaf taking references from the main document we need to add and edit the following code which acts like a bridge with the source file:
 ```
 \makeatletter
 \newcommand*{\addFileDependency}[1]{